Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

 Here, we will create a ``Makefile``, which is optional, but recommended as it outlines the build and streamlines additional developer contributions.
 Alternatively, you could use ``nix``, ``bash``, ``python``, ``perl``, ``ruby``, etc instead of ``make`` for build orchestration.

-Our example ``Makefile`` is agin fairly simple for Hello World.
+Our example ``Makefile`` is again fairly simple for Hello World.
 Let's take a look:

 .. code-block:: Makefile